Please read the legal notices.

 - Second, Tanzania’s hospitality sector is very attractive.
 With the Serengeti, the Kilimanjaro and its eastern coast, including Zanzibar, the country has natural treasures that are in high demand with tourists.
 The touristic landscape still leaves plenty of room for further development.

-- Fourth, the office sector currently does not show a shortage in supply.
+- Third, the office sector currently does not show a shortage in supply.
 However, we have an opportunistic strategy.
 We have an eye on attractive entry opportunities and are also open to develop customised office space on behalf of companies.

-- Fifth, the health sector is still not yet far developed.
+- Fourth, the health sector is still not yet far developed.
 We are aiming at partnering with international or leading local operators from the health sector and public authorities to provide needs-orientated real estate.

 We are aiming to develop new properties and to further develop already existing properties.
 Developing new properties brings the opportunity to pointedly meet demand at specific locations.
 We have also identified existing properties that show an attractive upside potential and will generate a cash flow from the beginning.